vladtf/message-passing-azure/docs/Vladislav_Tiftilov-Phase4-DA.md

 ## Experimental Results

-Because Service Bus is a fully managed service, the performance of the system was evaluated using the following metrics:
+As Azure Service Bus is a managed service, performance was evaluated using the following metrics:

-1. **Write Throughput** – The number of messages sent per second.
+1. **Write Throughput** – Messages sent per second.
-2. **Read Throughput** – The number of messages read per second.
+2. **Read Throughput** – Messages read per second.
-3. **Resource Utilization** – The CPU and memory usage of the Service Bus.
+3. **Resource Utilization** – CPU and memory usage of the Service Bus.

 ### Write Test

-- I ran a series of tests where different numbers of writer threads (from 1 up to 256) each sent a fixed number of messages.
+* Conducted tests with varying numbers of writer threads (from 1 to 256), each sending a fixed number of messages.
-- For each test, I measured the elapsed time to send all messages, then calculated the throughput as the total messages sent divided by the elapsed time (messages per second).
+* Measured elapsed time to compute throughput (messages/second).
-- This test reveals how well the system scales with an increasing number of parallel producers and identifies any bottlenecks in batching and network transmission.
+* Purpose: Assess how system scales with parallel producers and uncover batching or network bottlenecks.

 ### Read Test

-- The read test was implemented by varying the number of concurrently processing threads (from 1 up to 4096) using the ServiceBusProcessor.
+* Tested scaling with different numbers of concurrent reader threads (from 1 up to 4096), using `ServiceBusProcessor`.
-- Over a fixed duration (e.g., 10 seconds), I measured the total number of messages successfully received and processed.
+* For a fixed duration (e.g., 10 seconds), recorded successfully processed messages.
-- The throughput was then computed as the number of messages processed per second.
-- This test highlights the scaling behavior of the message consumer.
+* Purpose: Understand consumer-side scaling behavior.

 ### Results

-Following shows the resource utilization of the Service Bus during the performance test:
+**Service Bus resource utilization during tests:**

+The memory utilization of the Service Bus reached 90% during the tests, while CPU utilization was around 80%.
+This indicates that the Service Bus was able to handle the load without any issues.
+The following graphs show the resource utilization during the tests:

 <img src="assets/resource_utilization.png" alt="Resource Utilization" width="90%" style="border: 1px solid #ccc; padding: 10px; margin: 5px;"/>

-Write Scaling Results:
+**Write Scaling Results:**

 | Threads | Throughput (msg/s) |
 | ------- | ------------------ |
 | 1       | 1736               |